CHAMPAGNE REEF

 When should you lower the pH in your tank?

 You should lower the pH in your aquarium because it is one of the most important indicators that directly affect the living environment as well as the health of your fish.
-Each species of fish, depending on biological characteristics, distribution area, age stage, weather, climate, will adapt to different pH levels. pH is the determining factor to limit the distribution of aquatic species, including fish.
-It affects embryonic development, nutrition, growth and also reproduction of fish.
+Each species of fish, depending on biological characteristics, distribution area, age stage, weather, and climate, will adapt to different pH levels. pH is the determining factor in limiting the distribution of aquatic species, including fish.
+It affects embryonic development, nutrition, growth, and reproduction of fish.

 To sum up!